-The consolidated statement of financial condition includes the accounts of William Blair & Company, L.L.C.
+The consolidated financial statements include the accounts of William Blair & Company, L.L.C.
 (WBC), a Delaware Limited Liability Company and its wholly owned subsidiary, William Blair International, Limited (WBIL) (collectively, the Company).
 WBC is a wholly owned subsidiary of WBC Holdings, L.P. (the Member).
-The Company is based in Chicago and has office locations in 15 cities.
-All intercompany balances and transactions between WBC and WBIL have been eliminated on consolidation of the consolidated statement of financial condition.
+The Company is based in Chicago and has office locations in 19 cities.
+All intercompany balances and transactions between WBC and WBIL have been eliminated in consolidation of the consolidated statement of financial condition.